-Cellar 5
+Cellars 5

 Repair Category N/A

 Notes

-Electricity Repair Category 3 Notes The electrical system appears to mixed eras.
-Exposed cabling was noted to the hot water cylinder which will require to be checked to ensure it is disconnected.
-In view of past water seepage and leakage the whole system should be checked.
+Electri icity

+Repair Category 1

+Notes The electrical system to a modern standard pattern.
+No recent testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-Gas Gas
+Gas

 Repair Category 1

 Notes We assume the gas installation has been installed in line with relevant standards.
+We assume the gas system has been installed in line with the relevant standards.
+We note that the cover to the external gas meter box to the rear has become detached.

 Water, plumbing and bathroom fittings

-Repair Category 2
+Repair Category 1

-Notes Further checks of plumbing and bathroom fittings will be necessary in view of past water seepage and leakage.
+Notes No significant defects were noted at the time of inspection.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

+Notes